 Here are the finished sizes of the gift bags.
 If these sizes are not big enough for your presents, you can always use the same techniques to make any size.

-- Cotton Fabric – small, medium and long can be cut from a fat quarter.
+- Cotton Fabric – Small, medium and long can be cut from a fat quarter.
 See the exact cutting dimensions below.
+Quilting cotton is easy to sew and readily available.

 - Ribbon – 3/8 inch (1cm) wide ribbon for the ties.